 Smallpox spread across the country with the advance of European settlement, bringing with it shocking death rates.
 The disease affected entire generations of the First Nations populations and survivors were in many cases left without family or community leaders.

-The spread of smallpox was followed by influenza, measles, tuberculosis and sexually transmitted diseases, all of which Australia’s Aboriginal people had no resistance to, and all of which brought widespread death.
+The spread of smallpox was followed by influenza, measles, tuberculosis and sexually transmitted diseases.
+First Nations peoples had no resistance to these diseases, all of which brought widespread death.

 Vaccination and eradication